Martoh97/wireframing/README.md

   _Example: A Figma wireframe shared in real time allows all team members to suggest improvements instantly._

 - **Resource Optimization:** Adjustments are quicker and cheaper to make at the wireframe stage compared to during development.

+## Real-World Scenario: Wireframing in Action

+During the planning of an online booking system, the design team created wireframes to visualize the user flow.
+Early wireframes revealed that the checkout process required users to navigate through five separate screens, which made the process confusing and time-consuming.

+### Identified Issues

+- Too many steps in the checkout flow.
+- Key actions (like “Confirm Booking”) were buried and hard to find.
+- Navigation between steps was unclear.

+### Resolution

+By refining the wireframe, the team reduced the checkout process to three streamlined screens.
+They repositioned the “Confirm Booking” button to be more visible and added progress indicators to guide users through each step.

+### Impact on the Final Product

+- Users completed bookings faster with fewer errors.
+- The simplified flow increased customer satisfaction.
+- Developers had a clear, validated design to implement, reducing rework.

+### Conclusion

+This example demonstrates how wireframing uncovers usability issues early, saving time and resources while ensuring the final product is intuitive and user-friendly.
+Wireframing acts as a bridge between ideas and execution, guiding the design and development teams toward a solution that prioritizes the user experience.